hellofresh/phpkafka/README.md

 - `libc.so.6`
 - `libssl.so.1.0.2`

-##### Important: This repository used Git Large File Storage (LFS).
+##### Important: This repository uses Git Large File Storage (LFS).
 To use that repository in a meaningful way, the Git-LFS extension has to be installed.
 For instructions see the [Git-LFS website](https://git-lfs.github.com/).